inclusive-design/adaptive-palette/README.md

 turn telegraphic messages into complete, speakable English sentences.
 - [Word Prediction](./docs/WordPrediction.md): suggest the words most likely to come next, from the user's past messages and optionally from a local Ollama model.
+- [Adjust Settings](./docs/Settings.md): change the runtime settings from within the app, saved in the browser and applied at the next page load.

 ### Utility Documentation